simon-frankau/speedball2-re-amiga/README.md

 memory if available, saving the need to load from disk.
 It simply copies the whole preload chunks around, nothing subtle.

-TODO: It looks like the overlays are at least mostly just pure data, very little room for copy-protection shenanighans.
-If there are any, they'll be in overlays #27 and #28.

-TODO: `todo_generate_player_masks` uses `splash_backdrop` for some
+`generate_player_team_masks` uses `splash_backdrop` to create the
-kind of player image masks.
-This might explain why some data is loaded in particular locations.
+bitplane images for the second player.
+This is why overlay #18 is loaded in slightly higher memory, to make space for that bufer.

 ### Intro sequence